westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-5a.md

 ## Putting your backend into the cluster

 Now that **k8s** is running on your local machine, we can start to install our backend services into the cluster.
-We'll do this first to get used to this and it is relatively easy.
+We'll do this activity first, with easy to configure pods, to get used to working with manifests.
 Installing our IdentityServer4-based applications will require some additional resources and automation.

 In this section, we will start the process of converting our docker-compose.yml into a bunch of **k8s** _manifest_ files.
 We could do this as a monolithic manifest file, but I prefer smaller manifest files.
 They are easier to think about and just as easy to use.